- Photonics Research

 B. Effect of Sample Selection

 The relative spectral power distribution of the illuminating source is structured by selecting the first three principal components of the training sample set of X-Rite 24,140, the Pantone cotton color card, and 1296 Munsell color, and a piece of the training sample of 1296 Munsell color is used to be the testing sample.
-The spectral energy value detected by a single-pixel detector is used to reconstruct the spectral reflectance by Eq.
-(9).
-The reconstruction error is calculated by the root mean square of Eq.
-(10); it is shown in Fig. 12.
+The spectral energy value detected by a single-pixel detector is used to reconstruct the spectral reflectance by Eq. (

 6. CONCLUSION